 About US Provisional Applications:

-file.
-To get actual coverage from a provisional filing, during the one year
+less to file.
+To derive patent coverage from a provisional filing the applicant

 A provisional application is occasionally a good patent tactic.
 Usually it

 inventor should consider a provisional filing if both of the following

 is an urgent deadline for putting the product on the market or publishing a

 patent applications will probably be filed if the new product is successful.